redis-rs/redis-rs/README.md

 ## Async support

-To enable asynchronous clients a feature for the underlying feature need to be activated.
+To enable asynchronous clients, enable the relevant feature in your Cargo.toml, `tokio-comp` for tokio users or `async-std-comp` for async-std users.

 ```
 # if you use tokio